 Bonds that began forming in the fall of 1965 among the pledge sisters of Alpha Nu-USC, proven to be lifelines in the coronavirus pandemic of 2020.
-Seventeen sisters are closer now than they were 55 years ago, thanks to digital connections in the age of COVID.
+Seventeer sisters are closer now than they were 55 years ago, thanks to digital connections in

-In mid-April, they began emailing to support one another, Karen Keilholtz Burkland suggested that they participate in a 30-day photo challenge, taking pictures and posting them on email.
-The group is now coming to the end of the fifth such challenge and preparing for the sith.
+In mid-April, they began emailing to support one another.
+Karen Keilholtz Burkland suggested that they participate in a 30-day photo challenge, taking pictures and posting them on email.
+The group is now coming to the end of the fifth such challenge and preparing for the sixth.

-Karen explained, "We've learned more about our lives, loves and grandchildren, have celebrated birthdays, taken home tours, passed on helpful hints, and daily version of the second second second transmission of the second second second get in our way we've supported sisters who have been ill, and had surgery and get in our way we beaten down boredom and loneliness by having something to look for if not hourly, daily".
+(aren explained, "We've learned more boots our lives, loves and grandchildren, nave celebrated birthdays, taken home ours, passed on helpful hints, and daily laidlated the value of these longtime riendahips.
+We haven't let politics? set in our way, we've supported sisters set in our way, we've supported sisters in the laid of the laid of the laid of the juries.
+We have beaten down boredom and loneliness by having something to sook for if not horty, daily."

-Robyn McKellar Arthur loves that "victories and failures have been shared with humor and insight, all of it remindin us of whu we were and remain sister:
+Robyn McKellar Arthur loves that "victories and failures have been shared with humor and insight, all of it reminding us of why we were-and remain-sisters."